I just couldn’t resist….

 And you’ll be saying things like:

-“No. You can’t take the chicken wing in the house.”
+“No. You can’t take the chicken foot in the house.”

-“No. You can’t show the neighbors your chicken feet.”
+“No. You can’t show the neighbors your chicken wing.”

 Just some of the joys of farm-life.